maxcutler/wp-xmlrpc-modernization/readme.txt

 * wp.getTerms - get a list of term associated with a taxonomy

 == Changelog ==

+= 0.9 =
+* Alignment with WordPress core version of wp.getUser and wp.getUsers.
+* Renamed wp.getUserInfo to wp.getProfile to match WordPress core.
+* Added wp.editProfile to match WordPress core.

 = 0.8.2 =
 * Added 'attachment_id' to wp.getMediaLibrary and wp.getMediaItem to match 3.4 core.